status-im/write.status.im/docs/style-conventions.md

     | Incorrect | Want to personalize and customize your profile for how it appears to other Community members?
 If so, follow these instructions below! |

 - It's OK to use prepositions at the end of sentences (for example, *the user you're searching for*).
-- Don't use italics to introduce a new concept; in general, don't use them on any part of the text (except when writing a [UI element](#ui-elements) that uses italics.)
+- Don't use italics or quotes to introduce a new concept; in general, don't use them on any part of the text (except when writing a [UI element](#ui-elements) that uses italics or quotes.)
 - Avoid sentence connectors, such as *therefore*, *hence*, or *as a consequence*.
 Rewrite the sentences if necessary.
 - Don't use adjectives to describe a task's difficulty or time required.